GAME-CLI-SRV-DEV/NogyangSpigot-Fork-Example/README.md

 *.jar binary
 ```
-5. make a neccesary patches(Build-Changes) & Initialize the fork with gradle wrapper
+3. make a neccesary patches(Build-Changes) & Initialize the fork with gradle wrapper
+4. publish your repository
-6. type gradlew applypatches
+5. type gradlew applypatches
-7. type Gradlew CreatereobfPaperclipjar, this will build it.
+6. type Gradlew CreatereobfPaperclipjar, this will build it.